 Some of the most promising opportunities for research in the College of Engineering carry with them significant risks.
 The College of Engineering believes it is our responsibility to mitigate these risks and to protect the health and safety of lab personnel, research participants, the university community, the general public, and the environment.

 The UW-Madison College of Engineering is dedicated to improving research safety, occupational health, and emergency preparedness for our faculty, staff and students.
 Our mission is to be a University leader in fostering a robust safety culture.

-College of Engineering labs are inspected at least annually by the Director for Safety in an effort to ensure that they are safe environments for research and education.
+College of Engineering labs are inspected at least annually by the Safety Office in an effort to ensure that they are safe environments for research and education.
 A Safety Committee is maintained which provides direction for the growth of a safety culture and act as a touch point for safety related concerns throughout College departments.
 Faculty, staff and students have a responsibility to report incidents, injuries, unsafe conditions and actions.